 - 20.1 Payments will be made for the services provided as promptly as possible upon receipt of the Air Drop Report Invoice approved by the authorized representative of the Department.
 Payments for availability will be invoiced and paid separately.
 Flight time will be paid for each individual mission.
-Final payment will be made as promptly as possible after determining the Contractor has satisfied the requirements and based on the guarantee of 1800 minutes of flying service as described in this Statement of Work. - 20.2 This contract will be paid by Automated Clearing House (ACH), commonly referred to as direct deposit.
-Contractor should review V.21 CONTRACT-016.2 Payment Electronic Funds Transfer of the attached Commonwealth's Terms and Conditions for complete details and contractor's responsibilities.
+Final payment will be made as promptly as possible after determining the Contractor has satisfied the requirements and based on the guarantee of 900 minutes of flying service as described in this Statement of Work. - 20.2 If additional work is directed by the Department of Conservation and Natural Resources which is not included herein and no contract amendment has been executed by the parties for said work, or if the term of this contract has expired; payment will not be due hereunder until after the contract amendment for additional work has been fully executed by all of the parties, or an extension of time granted.